caneuro/avs.basic/README.md

 [ANONYMIZED]

-The repository is released under a Creative Commons Attribution-NonCommercial 4.0 International License, CC BY-NC-ND.
+The content of the repository is released under a Creative Commons Attribution-NonCommercial 4.0 International License, CC BY-NC-ND.